Breathing tube in the throat. What is and proper care for a tracheostomy. Breathing tube. In what cases is tracheostomy performed?

 • when a person is unconscious and cannot breathe on his own.

-Not urgently, a tracheostomy is placed in special cases of tonsillitis, stenosis of the larynx and cancer of the throat.
+A tracheostomy is not performed urgently in special cases of tonsillitis, laryngeal stenosis and throat cancer.

-After a relatively mild stroke or brain injury, if a tracheostomy is needed, after an acute period, the hole (stoma) is sewn up on average up to a month, sometimes even after a couple of days.
+After a relatively mild stroke or brain injury, if a tracheostomy is needed, after an acute period the hole (stoma) is sutured on average up to a month, sometimes even after a couple of days.

-Most likely, a person will not need to close the wound - after such a period, the skin on the neck will overgrow itself, naturally only after the tube is removed from the hole.
+Most likely, a person will not need to close the wound - after this period, the skin on the neck will heal itself, naturally, only after removing the tube from the hole.

-In severe cases, when the cannula is standing for a long time, the stoma is overgrown, or it is sewn up for several months.
+In severe cases, when the cannula is left in place for a long time, the stoma becomes overgrown, or it is sutured within several months.

-In extremely severe cases, when there is choking and the inability to breathe through the nose (the hole in the neck will no longer close by itself), it is sewn up when the injured person can perform these actions.
-After throat cancer, for example, when the entire trachea is cut out, the tube stays for life.
+In extremely severe cases, when there is choking and the inability to breathe through the nose (the hole in the neck will no longer close on its own), it is stitched up when the injured person is able to perform these actions.
+After throat cancer, for example, when the entire trachea is cut out, the tube remains in place for life.

-Of course, living with a cannula is not comfortable, especially at first, for example, I had to live with it for 2 years, and after removing it for another 2 years with a hole, until the respiratory and swallowing functions improved.
+Living with a cannula is certainly not comfortable, especially at first.
+For example, I had to live with it for 2 years, and after removing it for another 2 years with a hole until my respiratory and swallowing functions improved.

-If we can still somehow restore motor functions with exercises, then only time will help for the normal functioning of the respiratory and swallowing systems, there are some exercises for training these muscles (blowing air through a tube into a glass of water, inflating balloons and breathing exercises), but they will be useful only to strengthen the lungs.
+If we can still somehow restore motor functions with exercises, then only time will help for normal functioning of the respiratory and swallowing system.
+There are, however, some exercises for training these muscles (blowing air through a straw into a glass of water, inflating balloons and breathing exercises), but they will be useful only to strengthen the lungs.

-A person with a tracheostomy in the larynx needs special care - it is important to prevent it, it is necessary to purchase a tracheostomy for sanitation - it costs from 6000 r. to order, it is necessary to remove sputum (saliva) from the lungs, a person should carefully sleep on his side so that he does not accidentally close the cannula opening and suffocate, wash carefully so that water does not get into the lungs.
+A person with a tracheostomy in the larynx needs special care - it is important to prevent it, it is necessary to purchase a tracheostomy for sanitation - costs from 6,000 rubles. to order, it is needed to remove sputum (saliva) from the lungs, a person must sleep carefully on his side so as not to accidentally close the cannula hole and suffocate, wash carefully so that water does not get into the lungs.

-It is necessary to change the tube for a new one at least once every two weeks - it is better more often, in a hospital, as a rule, this is done in the operating room, because it is not known how the body will behave without it.
+It is necessary to change the tube for a new one at least once every two weeks - more often is better; in a hospital, this is usually done in the operating room because it is not known how the body will behave if left without it.

-Change the ribbon - the ribbon with which it is kept on the neck is desirable every day, the bandage between the hole and the "wings" must be changed as soon as the bandage gets wet or dirty, you also need to take care of the skin, lubricate the skin area around the incision for disinfection with a 3% peroxide solution hydrogen.
-For whole body hygiene, use
+It is advisable to change the ribbon - the ribbon with which it is held on the neck every day, the bandage gasket between the hole and the “wings” should be changed as soon as the bandage gets wet or dirty, you also need to take care of the skin, lubricate the skin area around the incision for disinfection with a 3% peroxide solution hydrogen.
+For whole body hygiene use

 Content

-Breathing is an important part of human life support.
-For its implementation, it must pass the nasal cavity, larynx and trachea.
-If the airway is blocked, breathing becomes impossible.
-The causes for acute obstructions may vary, and doctors usually have little time to resolve the problem.
-In such cases, the patient is placed in the throat for breathing - a tracheostomy.
-It is important for the patient to know about the possible risks and complications after installing the device, the rules of conduct and care for the device.
+Breathing is an important life support process for humans.
+To carry it out, it must pass through the nasal cavity, larynx and trachea.
+If the airway is obstructed, breathing becomes impossible.
+The causes for acute obstructions may vary, and doctors usually have little time to solve the problem.
+In such cases, the patient is fitted with a tube in the throat for breathing - a tracheostomy.
+It is important for the patient to know about the possible risks and complications after installing the device, the rules of behavior and care of the device.

 What is a tracheostomy

-If a person, as a result of an accident or the development of a serious pathology, cannot breathe fully, a tracheostomy cannula, or tracheostomy, is installed for him.
-The term was formed from the Latin words: trachea (breathing tube) and stoma (hole).
+If a person cannot breathe fully as a result of an accident or the development of a serious pathology, a tracheostomy cannula, or tracheostomy, is installed.
+The term is derived from the Latin words: trachea (breathing tube) and stoma (opening).
 Devices are divided into permanent and temporary.
 The design is a curved tube made of plastic (for occasional wear) or metal (for long-term use) with wings.
-The latter are needed to protect the peristomic outer tissues from the negative effects of the environment.
+The latter are needed to protect peristomal outer tissues from the negative influence of the environment.

-The cannula is inserted into the tracheal incision above or below the isthmus of the thyroid gland.
+The cannula is inserted into the trachea from above or below the isthmus of the thyroid gland.
 A cannulaless tracheostomy is an opening through which air passes into the lungs.
 If the device is to be worn for more than 30 days, the edges of the skin are sutured to the tracheal mucosa.
-With a short wearing period, a cannula is inserted, the edges of the wound are not sutured.
+For a short period of wearing, a cannula is inserted, the edges of the wound are not sutured.
 Experts recommend devices for the production of which thermoplastic material is used.
-They become elastic at a temperature of 35-38 degrees, which protects the mucous membrane and tissues around the wound from damage.
+At a temperature of 35-38 degrees, they become elastic, which protects the mucous membrane and tissue around the wound from damage.

 Indications for tracheostomy

-An operation to install a tube into the trachea is performed in patients with impaired natural respiratory process.
-The disorder can develop instantly, have an acute form, when asphyxia increases in seconds.
-Subacute airway obstruction develops in patients within a few hours, while chronic obstruction occurs weeks, months or years.
+An operation to install a tube into the trachea is performed in patients with disorders of the natural respiratory process.
+The disorder can develop instantly, or have an acute form, when asphyxia increases within seconds.
+Subacute airway obstruction develops in patients within a few hours, while chronic airway obstruction appears over weeks, months or years.

-Often, a tracheostomy is installed in patients with a stroke and other pathologies that violate the natural respiratory processes.
-In addition, indications for the operation are the following:
+Patients often have a tracheostomy installed for stroke and other pathologies that disrupt natural respiratory processes.
+In addition, the indications for the operation are the following:

-• the ingress of foreign bodies into the larynx (against which a spasm of the ligaments develops or mechanical obstacles are created for the passage of air flows into the body);
+• entry of foreign bodies into the larynx (against the background of which a spasm of the ligaments develops or mechanical obstacles are created for the passage of air flows into the body);

-• injuries, injuries in the neck that caused damage to the respiratory tract;
+• wounds, injuries in the neck area that caused damage to the respiratory tract;

-• infections or viral diseases (tonsillitis, diphtheria, laryngitis, whooping cough, true and false croup, influenza, scleroma, measles, tuberculosis, etc.);
+• infections or viral diseases (sore throat, diphtheria, laryngitis, whooping cough, true and false croup, influenza, scleroma, measles, tuberculosis, etc.);

 • inflammatory processes in the larynx;